quicwg/base-drafts/draft-ietf-quic-http.md

 ### Push Streams

-A push stream is indicated by a stream type of `0x50` (ASCII 'P'), followed by the Push ID of the promise that it fulfills, encoded as a variable-length integer.
-The remaining data on this stream consists of HTTP/3 frames, as defined in {{frames}}, and fulfills a promised server push.
+A push stream is indicated by a stream type of `0x01`, followed by the Push ID of the promise that it fulfills, encoded as a variable-length integer.
+The remaining data on this stream consists of HTTP/3 frames, as defined in
+{{frames}}, and fulfills a promised server push.
 Server push and Push IDs are described in {{server-push}}.

 Only servers can push; if a server receives a client-initiated push stream, this MUST be treated as a stream error of type HTTP_WRONG_STREAM_DIRECTION.